chaos-mesh/website/versioned_docs/version-2.7.3/integrate-chaos-mesh-into-github-actions.md

 ……
 ```

-The output shows a series of delays of about 10 milliseconds, lasting for about 5 seconds (5 ping requests).
+The output shows a series of delays of about 10 milliseconds, lasting for about 5 seconds.
 This is consistent with the configuration of the chaos experiment injected using chaos-mesh-action.

 ## What's next